-I focused on punching the bag like it’s my eternal enemy.
+I focused on punching the bag like it was my eternal enemy.

-I didn’t want to give a chance for any other thoughts to seep in until I’ve erased all unwanted thoughts.
+I didn’t want to give any other thoughts a chance to seep in until I’d erased all unwanted thoughts.

 And the feeling of relief is pure bliss: peaceful and light.